-Because you get assistance from Medicaid, you pay nothing for your covered services as long as you follow the plans' rules for getting your care.
-(See Chapter 3 for more information about the plans' rules for getting your care, and Chapters 5 and 6 for more information about your prescription drug coverage.)
+Because members in Hamaspik Medicaid Select also get assistance from Medicaid, you pay nothing for your covered services in most cases, (except for your prescription drugs) as long as you follow the plans' rules for getting your care.
+(See Chapter 3 for more information about the plans' rules for getting your care.)